-When constructing a hypertext link to a certain journal, journal article or e-book, always link via the proxy-server.
-This ensures that students can have access to the publication from outside the RUG – from their home address for instance – as well as from inside the RUG.
-This can achieved by starting off the link with:
+When constructing a link to a certain journal, journal article or (chapter/part of an) e-book, always link via the proxy-server.
+This ensures that students have access to the publication from outside the RUG – from their home address for instance – as well as from inside the RUG.
+This can be achieved by using the link generator .

-You also have to make sure the internet address used in the link is a permanent one.
+In the link generator you add the publication’s persistent url or DOI link (Digital Object Identifier).
 Usually this is a different link than the URL which appears in the address bar at the time the item is on your screen.

 The link will look like this:

 Other publishers assign a permanent URL to an article.
 Such a URL can be used in a hypertext link.
-It may say ‘persistent URL’, ‘permanent URL’ or 'Permalink’.
-By clicking on this, the URL appears which you can use (and don’t forget to put the proxy-server URL ahead of it).
+It may say ‘persistent URL’, ‘permanent URL’ or ‘permalink’.
+By clicking on this, the URL appears which you can use.
 The reference to a persistent URL is sometimes located in menu ‘export’ or ‘cite’, or indicated by an icon for exit, export etc. Copy the URL and enter into the link generator to create a proxy-link.

 When the link is posted on Nestor, always choose the option ‘Open in new window’.
-Otherwise, Nestor may give an error message when the student tries to open the link.
+Otherwise Nestor might give an error message when the student tries to open the link.